 When a traffic officer stops you for a violation, your attitude is your best defense.

 - Be polite.
 Always be respectful.
-Show submissiveness and humility.
+Be calm and non-threatening.
 Do not act arrogant.
-Aggressiveness and fighting with the police officer will just get you more in trouble.
+Aggressiveness and fighting with the police officer will just get you more into trouble.
 It is good if you roll down your window and put your hands on the steering wheel.
 Do not attempt to move as this might make the police officer more suspicious.

 - Let the officer finish the basics.
 Wait for him to ask you questions.
 As standard questions, he will ask “Do you know why I stopped you?” and your answer should be politely “No, officer I don’t.”
 The second question is “Do you know how fast you are going?”
 You can answer any of the following: (a) “I’m not sure, officer.” (b) “I think, it’s my speed limit.” (c) “I wasn’t speeding, I checked my speedometer right before you stopped me.”
 Then, he will usually ask for your driver’s license and car registration.
 Hand him whatever he asks for.